kellyshreeve/kelly-shreeve.github.io/index.md

   alt="Image of gold recovery stages">
 </p>

 A supervised machine learning project building a multi-output regression that minimizes symmetric Mean Absolute Error (sMAPE) when predicting gold recovery from ore.
-Linear Regression, Decision Tree Regression, and Random Forest Regression were tuned and cross-validated to determine which model best minimizes sMAPE on the training set.
-After identifying the best model, the model is used to determine which factors are unprofitable.

 --